 2. The new exposition building of the museum blocks water from entering the site, leaving the most undeveloped view from the site.

-The school and the new building of the museum are connected by a covered walkway with a ramp.
+3. The school and the new museum building are connected by a covered walkway with a green roof.

 From the northern part, which borders on the fields surrounding the Lomonosov Museum complex, the premises of the central exposition hall reveal a clear rectangular shape, dissected by line of windows that gives access to sunlight into the hall.
 The boiler room pipe, which marks the right corner of the museum, complements the façade ensemble.